5S-TES DemoStack Quickstart

 This is not intended to be a production deployment.
 To run these applications in a deployed environment, see their respective deployment documentation

-All-In-One is a demonstration instance of the complete Five Safes TES Weave, intended to be run locally.
+DemoStack is a demonstration instance of the complete Five Safes TES Weave (intended to be run locally).

 The purpose of this Quickstart is allowing you to run all the components of Five Safes TES in a single install, and guide you through sending your first “Hello World” submission to the Five Safes TES.
 This then will help you to explore how this weave can be useful for your use case, or as part of a development pathway.